Wakefield and District Tennis League

 a) All member clubs shall be provided with a list of fixtures for the ensuing season following the Committee meeting.
 In the event of a club having two teams in the same Division the first fixture of the season shall be between the two teams concerned.

 b) All matches shall be played on the date shown on the fixture list.
-The only reason for postponing a match shall be weather conditions.
-If a match is postponed or abandoned for the above reason, the Home team shall offer two weekday dates, not being the same day of the week, to the Away team; such dates to be within three weeks of the original match.
+The only reason for postponing a match shall be weather conditions which must be agreed no later than 1 hour prior to match play.
+If a match is postponed or abandoned, the Home team shall offer two dates, to the Away team; such dates to be on Wednesdays (unless the Away team agrees otherwise) and by the end of August.
 If neither of the dates is acceptable to the Away team the Away team must concede the match.
 Should the Home team fail to offer two dates as outlined above the Home team would then become the defaulter.
-Should any match be conceded, an aggregate of sets will be applied based on the performance throughout the season of the non- defaulting club.
+Should any match be conceded, a score of 6-0 will be awarded to the non-default team.
 If a rearranged date shall be affected by weather conditions, the same procedure shall apply.

 d) In the event of any dispute, the decision of the League Officials shall be final.

-a) Where a club has more than one team in the League, the club is under an obligation to field their strongest team players in their highest team.
+a) Where a club has more than one team in the League, the club is under an obligation to field their strongest team players in their A team.
+The Club must notify the League Secretary by the and of april with the name of their top performing lady and gentleman who may only play in the club's A team for the whole season.

 c) Players contravening rules 7a or 7b shall have the sets counted 6-0 against them and the match results amended accordingly.